allmonday/resolver-vs-graphql/README-en.md

         return loader.load(self.id)
 ```

-Another difference from the GraphQL concept is that the input of GraphQL is the user's query statement, while the input data of Resolver is the root - node data.
-This may sound a bit abstract, but it will be clearer through a code comparison.
+Another difference from GraphQL concepts is that GraphQL's input is user query statements, while Resolver's input data is root node data.
+This might be a bit abstract to say directly, so a code comparison would be more illustrative:

-In GraphQL, when the user queries `sprints`, the retrieval of the root data occurs within the `sprints` method.
+In GraphQL, when users query sprints, the root data fetching happens within the sprints method.

 ```python
 @strawberry.type